Thillager/ThillagersOS/README.md

 This is some sort of desktop enviroment, first build as a mobile desktop on replit, than build to a virtual machine for every pc with java.

 ### How to download:
-At the moment you can just download the sourcecode and a .jar file.
+At the moment you can just download the sourcecode and a .jar file, it is in the projects files.
 If you have java installed you can just use that one.
+If you are using windows, there is an installer which I made with jPackage, it is in the releases.

 ### How to use:
 If you are using it on replit and on the ipad, select the "MacOS" theme, it is an optimized version for the ipad.
 On a regular pc you can choose them all.
 You can do basicly everything, if you miss a feature build it yourself and create a pull request.
 (I think that works)